-We discuss ways in which you can build a killer resume for yourself using a resume template and grab the job that you've always wanted.
+We reveal ways in which you can build a killer resume for yourself using a resume template to grab the job that you've always wanted.

-There exists no golden rule when it comes to building the perfect resume, so first up, let us focus on some resume writing tips and best practices:
+There exists no golden rule when it comes to building the perfect resume, so first up, let us focus on some resume design tips and best practices:

+Your design should enhance the information you’re choosing to share, not bury it.
 Simply put, your resume should make your and your employer's life easier.
 Having a cluttered resume with overloaded information or poor typeface will serve just one purpose: annoy the hiring manager or HR staff.
-It goes without saying that you wouldn't wish to do that.

 Your resume should talk about your accomplishments, not just your experience.
 Instead of focusing on what your previous job was about, emphasize on what you did in your previous job.
 Similarly, instead of talking about your job functions, focus on the challenges you faced and how you tackled them.

 Since your career is not a tale of black text over white paper, the resume that narrates your career shouldn't be so either.
 Your resume should highlight and bring out your USP as a professional – what you have done so far, what you are capable of accomplishing, and how you are different and better from your competitors!